A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs

-\textbf{Multi-Fidelity Bayesian Optimization:} Multi-fidelity BO has a rich research history \citep{kandasamy2016gaussian,kandasamy2017multi,sen2018multi,takeno2020multi} and it facilitates the optimization of fully-trained model performance by utilizing its low-fidelity approximations which can be obtained either by using a partial training dataset or by limiting the number of training epochs.
+\textbf{Multi-Fidelity Bayesian Optimization:} Multi-fidelity BO has a rich research history \citep{kandasamy2016gaussian,kandasamy2017multi,sen2018multi,wu2020practical,fan2024multi} and it facilitates the optimization of fully-trained model performance by utilizing its low-fidelity approximations, which can be obtained either by using a partial training dataset or by limiting the number of training epochs.
 Although multi-fidelity BO shares similarities with epoch-efficient BO, it predetermines the fidelity level before initiating the iterative learning procedure and therefore ignores the observations during the procedure.
 For example, FABOLAS \citep{klein2017fast} considers the data subset size as the fidelity level and jointly selects the hyperparameter setting and the data subset for model training.
-BOCA \citep{kandasamy2017multi} expands the discrete fidelity space to continuous for a more general problem setting.
-Multi-fidelity MOBO has also been studied in the literature \citep{belakaria2020multi}; however, it cannot be applied to solving EMOHPO because the fidelity level is no longer an additional degree of freedom in (\ref{eq-EHVI}), which makes low-fidelity approximations not available.
+BOCA \citep{kandasamy2017multi} expands the discrete fidelity space to continuous for a more general setting.
+Multi-fidelity MOBO has also been studied in the literature \citep{belakaria2020multi,schmucker2021multi}; however, it is not applicable to solving EMOHPO as defined in (\ref{eq-EMOHPO}).
+This is because multi-fidelity MOBO treats the training epoch merely as an additional degree of freedom, rather than part of the decision variables.
+Consequently, its objective remains focused on solving multi-fidelity MOHPO as defined in (\ref{eq-MOHPO}).